-I am also actively involved in projects in the Columbia University Department of Biomedical Informatics.
-My research focuses on enabling people to cultivate a more informed relationship with their health through innovative technology.
+Also known as Lauren Wilcox-Patterson, my research focuses on enabling people to cultivate a more informed relationship with their health through human-centered technology.

-My dissertation examines how systems can be designed to communicate information to end users on the status and progress of complex, multi-faceted, and dynamic processes.
+My dissertation research examines how systems can be designed to communicate information to end users on the status and progress of complex, multi-faceted, and dynamic processes.
 I address patient-centered digital communication of health status and progress information from two complementary perspectives: those of hospital clinicians as well as patients.
-My work employs a research methodology that draws from the fields of Computer Science, Human-Computer Interaction (HCI), and Medical Informatics research, to include methods for designing, building, and evaluating technology.
+My work employs a research methodology that draws from the fields of Computer Science, Human-Computer Interaction (HCI), and Medical Informatics, to include methods for designing, building, and evaluating technology.